How to customize and modify a mechanical keyboard?

 • Type a phrase (single word or phrase) with a specific key or key combination.
 For example, signature on an email, or a single word that you use frequently.

 The possibilities are obviously many.
 In theory, you can create long sequences of commands.
 Your imagination is the only limit to how you you can configure your keyboard.
 Worth noting is that VIA has a user-friendly interface.
-When creating commands for the keys, you may use the "record function" where your keystrokes are recorded in real time and saved as a macro function for an optional key.
-Quite convenient!
+When setting up commands for keys, you can utilize the record function to capture your keystrokes in real time, which are then saved as a macro function for a designated key.
+This feature is quite handy!

 Can you guess what this command does?